will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/messages/client/subscribe.md

 }
 ```

-When setting the `resolveTxInput` flag to `true`, the server will include the transaction input address that was spent.
+When setting the `resolveTxInput` extension config to `true`, the server will include the transaction input address that was spent.

 ### Asset Metadata